 Select a room that is large enough to fit your crowd comfortably, or if you are working with a large empty space like an unfinished basement, allocate enough square footage to fit the number of seats that you need.

-Distance From the Screen
+Home Theater Seating Distance From Screen

 Screen size is also going to be a factor in your design.
-According to the Society of Motion Pictures and Television Engineers, or SMPTE, each theater seat should have a view of the entire screen that is within a 30 degree field of view.
+According to the Society of Motion Pictures and Television Engineers, or SMPTE, each theater seat should have a view of the entire screen that is within a 30-degree field of view.
 It is important to determine the maximum and minimum distances.
 Viewers sitting too close may experience discomfort and eyestrain, while seats set too far away lose the benefits of HD and widescreen resolution.

 NOTE: The following suggestions are designed to give you a basic idea of dimensions.
 If you want more precise measurements, we recommend that you reference the Microsoft Excel-based calculator by Carlton Bale.